-Instructions: Evaluate the combined results of the MPS and the secondary test by noting which cell in the Substantial Impacts Matrix below is highlighted in orange and marked with an asterisk ().
+Instructions: Evaluate the combined results of the MPS and the secondary test by noting which cell in the Substantial Impacts Matrix below is highlighted in orange and marked with an asterisk (\).
 If the matrix indicates the pollution control project is not likely to impose a substantial economic impact on the community, do not continue to the widespread analysis.
+If the matrix indicates the pollution control project is likely to impose a substantial economic impact on the community, continue to the widespread analysis.
 If the matrix indicates the pollution control project is likely to impose a substantial economic impact on the community, continue to the widespread analysis.
 If the matrix indicates the pollution control project may or may not impose a substantial economic impact on the community, continuing to the widespread analysis is optional.

-Assessment of Substantial Impacts Matrix (Table 5-2 from the Guidance)
+Assessment of S ubstantial Impacts Matrix (1 Table 5-2 from the Guidance)

 MPS: Secondary Test Score: 2.8% 2.0

-Secondary Test Score MPS
+MPS

-Less than 1.0 Percent Between 1.0 and 2.0 Percent Greater than 2.0 Percent
+Secondary Test Score Less than 1.0 Percent Between 1.0 and 2.0 Percent Greater than 2.0 Percent

-Less than 1.5 ? Х X
+Less than 1.5 ? Х Х

-Between 1.5 and 2.5 ✓ ?
+Between 1.5 and 2.5 $\checkmark$ ?
 X

-Greater than 2.5 ✓ ✓ ?
+Greater than 2.5 $\checkmark$ $\checkmark$ ?